mooleshacat/youtube-po-token-generator/README.md

 This program outputs the mysterious pair `{ visitorData, poToken }`, with the help of `js-dom`.

+This program has been modified to allow the usage of a proxy.
+You can define the proxy address in ./lib/consts.js

+This is more of a small library, it does not have a main executable or a method to install.

+The script that grabs the tokens is `./examples/one-shot.js` you can run it by `node one-shot.js`

 ## How it works

 Only one network request is made to get a fresh copy of `visitorData`.